j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 The first observed command on the Domain Controller was `whoami` at `2026-01-30 23:19:21.118`, which is a common first step once an attacker lands on a new host.

-The next pivot focused on shadow-copy and credential-database activity.
+From there, the next pivot was into shadow-copy and credential-database access.

 ```kusto
 EmberForgeX_CL